Changelog

 Added a

-parser (contributed by Robin Munn – thanks Robin!). - Added a link to the Russian translation of the tutorial by Dmitry Vlasov – thanks Dmitry!
+stringsSepBy1parser (contributed by Robin Munn – thanks Robin!). - Added a link to the Russian translation of the tutorial by Dmitry Vlasov – thanks Dmitry!

 - Fixed documentation typos.
 One was spotted by Brandon Dimperio, another by ZelteHonor – thanks Brandon and ZelteHonor!